Yazwh0/BitMagic.Documentation/Debugger.md

 ## Project File

-The best way to start the debugger is to pass it a project file, and example of which is above.
-This is a `.json` file that defines how the debugger sets up the system.
+While its possible to start debug a `.bmasm` file directly, it is better to use a project file.
+This is a `.json` file that defines how the debugger sets up the system for you're requirements.

 The schema is below: